top of page

 • 3 min read

-Lately, we’ve had several parents contact us saying their children have been told they cannot receive tutoring or additional support for GCSE or A‑Level Art & Design — even when a student is struggling or needs extra guidance.
-We understand how frustrating this can be: parents want what’s best for their child, and no one should be blocked from support just because it’s a creative subject.
+Lately, I’ve heard from several parents who say their children have been told they cannot receive tutoring or additional support for GCSE or A-Level Art & Design.
+This is even true when a student is struggling or needs extra guidance.
+I understand how frustrating this can be.
+Parents want what’s best for their child, and no one should be blocked from support just because it’s a creative subject.

-Let’s be clear: extra support by tutors, mentors, or experienced art professionals is allowed — and it’s not wrong.
+Let’s be clear: extra support from tutors, mentors, or experienced art professionals is allowed — and it’s not wrong.

 Why Extra Help Is Allowed (and Not “Cheating”)